-Detailed examination of the connecting bridges of the member clusters of galaxies in superclusters has been an active area of research due to its connection with the missing baryon problem.
-Detections of the warm-hot intergalactic medium in these regions is quite challenging with current X-ray instrumentation due to the relatively low density ($<10^{-4}$ particle cm$^{-3}$, corresponding to an over-density of 10-100 times the cosmic value\footnote{The critical density of the Universe: $\rho_c = \frac{3 H^2(z)}{8 \pi G}$}) and low temperature ($10^{5}-10^{7}$~K) of this gas.
-Recent dedicated deep X-ray observations suggest the presence of such gas in the interconnecting bridges or filaments between clusters of galaxies, e.g. A3391/95 \citep{Tittley+01,Sugawara+17,Alvarez+18}, A222/3 \citep{Werner+08}, A2744 \citep[][]{eckert+15}, A1750 \citep[][]{Bulbul+16}, and A133 \citep[][]{connor+18,connor+19}.
-An alternative way to detect this low density gas is through the thermal Sunyaev Zel'dovich (tSZ) effect. \citet{planck+2013} reported detection of such a gas in the A399-A401 cluster pair with an estimate for the gas temperature of $kT =8\times10^{7}$~K and for the electron density of $n_{e} =3.7\times 10^{-4}$ cm$^{-3}$.
+Detailed examination of the connecting bridges of the member clusters of galaxies in superclusters has been an active area of research because of its connection with the missing baryon problem.
+Detections of the warm-hot intergalactic medium in these regions is quite challenging with current X-ray instrumentation because of the relatively low density ($<10^{-4}$ particle cm$^{-3}$, corresponding to an over-density of 10-100 times the cosmic value\footnote{The critical density of the Universe: $\rho_c = \frac{3 H^2(z)}{8 \pi G}$}) and low temperature ($10^{5}-10^{7}$~K) of this gas.
+Recent dedicated deep X-ray observations suggest the presence of such gas in the interconnecting bridges or filaments between clusters of galaxies, such as for example A3391/95 \citep{Tittley+01,Sugawara+17,Alvarez+18}, A222/3 \citep{Werner+08}, A2744 \citep[][]{eckert+15}, A1750 \citep[][]{Bulbul+16}, and A133 \citep[][]{connor+18,connor+19}.
+An alternative way to detect this low-density gas is through the thermal Sunyaev Zel'dovich (tSZ) effect. \citet{planck+2013} reported their detection of such a gas in the A399-A401 cluster pair with an estimate for the gas temperature of $kT =8\times10^{7}$~K and for the electron density of $n_{e} =3.7\times 10^{-4}$ cm$^{-3}$.
 It should be noted that these potential detections probe the densest and hottest ends of the WHIM, where the intracluster gas interacts with the colder primordial low-density WHIM gas.
 Recently, by stacking the Planck Compton $y$-parameter map of the tSZ signal of galaxy pairs, \citet{degraaff+2019} reported a $2.9\sigma$ detection of the WHIM gas with a gas density of $\rho= 5.5\pm2.9\ \overline{\rho_{b}}$, where $\overline{\rho_{b}}$ is the mean matter density of the Universe, and a gas temperature of $kT =(2.7\pm 1.7$)\ $\times10^{6}$~K. Recently, diffuse synchrotron radio emission was detected in the region connecting the pairs A1758N/A1758S \citep{Botteon+18,Botteon2020a} and A399/A401 \citep{Govoni+2019} using the LOw Frequency ARray (LOFAR; \citealt{Haarlem2013}).
-The origin of the radio synchrotron emission in radio bridges is not well understood, however turbulence generated by the stochastic acceleration of relativistic electrons could be an explanation for the observed diffuse radio emission in A399--A401 \citep{Brunetti+2020}.
+The origin of the radio synchrotron emission in radio bridges is not well understood, but turbulence generated by the stochastic acceleration of relativistic electrons could be an explanation for the observed diffuse radio emission in A399--A401 \citep{Brunetti+2020}.